Topological transport of vorticity on curved magnetic membranes

 To charge the battery, we electrically bias vortex flow along $z$, building up azimuthal spin winding so the magnet accumulates exchange energy.
-Discharging the battery is the reverse process wherein a vortex current induces an electromotive force on the electric circuit, which may be extracted as energy.
-The exchange energy is stored by lowering the vortex conductivity, so vortex transport parameters enter the insulating regime.
-Once in the insulating regime, the amount of winding we can stabilize is governed by the Landau criterion, since the magnetic bulk cannot host an arbitrarily sharp texture \cite{soninAIP10,tserkovnyakPRL18}.
-The easy-surface anisotropy $({\sim} K)$ protects the topological spin texture by energetically preventing ``phase-slip" events during which the magnetic order parameter unwinds \cite{kimPRB16}.
-Thus, easy-surface anisotropy determines the maximal energy storage capacity, which is saturated when winding texture energy $[{\sim} A(D_\ell \varphi)^2]$ is comparable to $K$.
+Discharging the battery is the reverse process wherein a vortex current induces an electromotive force on the electric circuit, which we may extract as energy.
+We store the exchange energy by lowering the vortex conductivity, so vortex transport parameters enter the insulating regime.
+Once in the insulating regime, the Landau criterion governs the amount of winding we can stabilize since the magnetic bulk cannot host an arbitrarily sharp texture~\cite{soninAIP10,tserkovnyakPRL18}.
+The easy-surface anisotropy $({\sim} K)$ protects the topological spin texture by energetically preventing ``phase-slip" events during which the magnetic order parameter unwinds~\cite{kimPRB16}.
+Thus, easy-surface anisotropy determines the maximal energy storage capacity, which saturates when winding texture energy $[{\sim} A(D_\ell \varphi)^2]$ is comparable to $K$.

 The charging and discharging efficiencies may be used to characterize the battery.
 In the vortex conducting regime, we charge the battery relative to its ground state by supplying a dc electric current $I_0$ for duration $\tau$.
 By tuning $R_v$, we can switch to the vortex insulating regime to store the energy in the winding capacitor.
 The charging efficiency $\eta_c$ is the ratio of the stored energy to the total energy supplied by the electric circuit.
 We extract the stored energy by connecting the battery to a load resistor $R_L$, then switching back to the vortex conducting regime to discharge.
 The discharging efficiency $\eta_d$ is the ratio of energy consumed by $R_L$ to the energy leaving the winding capacitor.